 Vehicles Seized by the Florida Highway Patrol

-When it comes to the seizure of a vehicle, Policy Number 12.03.06(B) of FHP’s Policy Manual provides that the following must be considered in recommending forfeiture of vehicles, and apply to vehicles seized by the Florida Highway Patrol.
+Regarding the seizure of a vehicle, Policy Number 12.03.06(B) of FHP’s Policy Manual provides that the following must be considered in recommending forfeiture of vehicles and apply to vehicles seized by the Florida Highway Patrol.

 The trooper with the Florida Highway Patrol must first determine whether: